prateekeserwani/IDD-Lite-Unet/README.md

 * matplotlib
 * pydensecrf

-For directly create the conda virtual environemt please use the requirements.yml
+To directly create the conda virtual environemt please use the requirements.yml

 # Training procedure